MaslowCommunityGarden/TLE5206-PowerControl-Boards/INSTRUCTIONS.md

 Many web-based PCB houses will accept an EagleCAD .brd file for manufacturing.

-The firmware is a branch of the Maslow Firmware, updated to v1.11 as of 4/10/18.
-It differs from the master in having a different board ID to allow defining IO pins specific to this board, and using different IO for the AUX pins.
-Use the Arduino IDE to upload this firmware as you would the master firmware to the stock PowerControl board.
+The firmware has been merged with the main MaslowCNC Firmware branch.
+Use the Arduino IDE to upload the master firmware to control the TLE5206 board.